Aggregate Efficiency in Games: A Nongeneric Harmful Equilibrium

-Example \ref{ex:protest} leads to more general observations. (i) In NE, all agents hold the same correct belief about the fraction $\theta$ of agents taking action $A$.
-This induces a positive sorting of agents to actions in the sense that if an agent takes action $A$, then agents with higher types also take action $A$. (ii) In SESI (when $\rho=0$), agents with a larger sample mean tend to take action $A$ less frequently than agents with a smaller sample mean, so there is a weaker positive sorting than in NE. (iii) CoSESI inherits all SESI's properties and provides novel insights.
-Notably, when $\rho=1$, \textit{polarization} emerges in equilibrium, i.e., there is no positive sorting of types to actions, for any sample size $n$, because the agents’ actions depend solely on their sample and not their type.
-We analyze this below. \begin{proposition} Suppose $\rho=1$ and $G$ is consistent.
-Then, as $n\rightarrow\infty$,
+Example \ref{ex:protest} leads to three observations about NE, SESI, and CoSESI. (i) In NE, all agents hold the same correct belief about the fraction $\theta$ of agents taking action $A$.
+This induces a positive sorting of types to actions: if an agent takes action $A$, then agents with higher types also take action $A$. (ii) In SESI ($\rho=0$), agents’ estimates differ from one another depending on their respective samples.
+Agents with a larger sample mean tend to take action $A$ less frequently than agents with a smaller sample mean, so there is a weaker positive sorting than in NE. (iii) Simple CoSESI ($\rho\geq0$) inherits SESI's properties and provides novel insights: when $\rho\approx1$, there is \textit{no} sorting from types to actions for any sample size $n$ because agents' actions depend only on their sample and not their type.
+This lack of sorting implies that correlation neglect causes not only a distortion in the level of participation but it also breaks down the idea of \textit{revealed preferences}: observing an agent take an action no longer indicates that they benefit from it.
+To prevent this, a social planner may focus on regulating the information structure because, as noted in the introduction, correcting individuals' behavior is known to be challenging in the literature.